Land for housing

 These three land-for-housing projects are now large suburbs of the Lima metropolis, which were developed through a more or less orderly urban development plan, allowing for the allocation of individual plots to low-income families.
 The principles of self-help housing and assisted self-help housing were used here.

-4. Self-construction in the City of Piura, Peru
+4. Self-construction of homes in the City of Piura, Peru

 5. Urban development and housing in León, Nicaragua